Select Page

 2.1 The Fall of the Reichstag

-This iconic image of the Soviet flag flying above the Reichstag is a powerful reminder of the end of Nazi rule and the beginning of a new era for Berlin and Germany as a whole.
+This iconic image of the flying Soviet flag above the ruined and burnt-out Reichstag, as well as the rest of the city, is a sign of the end of Nazi ideology and rule, and a symbol of the beginning of a new era for Berlin and for Germany as a whole.

 3. The Berlin Wall